ananis25/seqmatcher/README.md

 * compile the pattern matching routines at runtime using the `numba` [library](https://numba.pydata.org/) and run it against the awkward array data.

 Performance wins:
-* Numba compiles using LLVM, so matching is pretty quick.
+* Numba implements bindings to LLVM, so the compiled code runs pretty quick.
 * Awkward arrays are immutable and store all attributes, including nested ones, in contiguous buffers.
-So, matching and extracting subsequences copies very little data, and just records slices of the original arrays to use as output.
+So, matching and extracting subsequences copies very little data, and just record slices of the original arrays to use as output.

 Things that are tricky:
 * Numba requires static variable types for compilation, so that constrains us to a consistent schema across all sequences and events.
-* A columnar data layout also makes modifying the matched sequences tricky (TODO: in jitted code).
+* A columnar data layout also makes modifying the matched sequences tricky (TODO: still gotta implement it in jitted code).

 ## Installation